vitusventure/5thSRD/docs/adventuring/equipment/selling_treasure.md

-description: Rules for selling treasure from the 5e SRD (System Reference Document).
+description: Rules for selling treasure from the 5th Edition (5e) SRD (System Reference Document).

 # Selling Treasure
 Opportunities abound to find treasure, equipment, weapons, armor, and more in the dungeons you explore.
 Normally, you can sell your treasures and trinkets when you return to a town or other settlement, provided that you can find buyers and merchants interested in your loot.